Funder: Arnold Ventures

 Speakers: Michelle Herman Soper, Vice President, Integrated Care, CHCS and Arielle Mir, Vice President, Health Care (Complex Care) Arnold Ventures

-M. Soper will welcome participants and provide an overview of the importance of integrated care models to improve care for individuals dually eligible for Medicare and Medicaid.
-A. Mir will share key priorities for Arnold Ventures in the complex care space during this challenging time.
+M. Soper welcomed participants and provide an overview of the importance of integrated care models to improve care for individuals dually eligible for Medicare and Medicaid.
+A. Mir shared key priorities for Arnold Ventures in the complex care space during this challenging time.

 II.
 Responses to COVID-19 in Programs for Dually Eligible Individuals

 T. Betlach shared insights into challenges presented by the COVID-19 pandemic to states and health plans serving dually eligible individuals.
 He described key policy flexibilities and program changes that states and health plans have adopted and offer recommendations to help states best respond to the COVID-19 pandemic.